linusg/spotifube/README.md

 # Spotifube

-A `GUI` for the [@ritiek]()'s [`spotify-downloader`](https://github.com/ritiek/spotify-downloader/) project.
+A `GUI` for [@ritiek](https://github.com/ritiek)'s [`spotify-downloader`](https://github.com/ritiek/spotify-downloader/) project.

-## What is spotify-downloader?
+## Purpose

-`spotify-downloader` is a command-line tool that matches Spotify tracks/playlists to youtube videos and downloads them as mp3/m4a, with id3, album art, etc.
+Spotifube will initially provide (MVP) a simple GUI for [`spotify-downloader`](https://github.com/ritiek/spotify-downloader/) that allows users to drag and drop playlist links, to fetch the tracks inside of these playlists and to download these songs into a folder.

-## Why Spotifube
+### What is spotify-downloader

-Spotifube will provide initially (MVP) a simple UI to drag and drop playlist links, fetch the tracks inside of these playlists and provide a way to the user download these songs into a folder.
+[`spotify-downloader`](https://github.com/ritiek/spotify-downloader/) is a command-line tool that matches Spotify tracks/playlists to youtube videos and downloads them as mp3/m4a, with id3, album art, etc.

 ## Contributing

 Simply clone/download this reposity, install dependencies, and get started.

 The use of the [yarn](https://yarnpkg.com/) package manager is **strongly** recommended, as opposed to using `npm`.